2

 Joab's brother Asahel was killed

-18 Zeruiah's three sons were there on that day: Joab, Abishai, and Asahel.
+18 Zeruiah’s three sons were there on that day: Joab, Abishai, and Asahel.
 Asahel was able to run very fast; he could run as fast as a wild gazelle/antelope.
 19 Asahel started to pursue Abner.
 He ran straight toward Abner, without stopping.
-20 Then Abner looked behind him, and said “Is that you, Asahel?”
+20 Abner looked behind him, and said “Is that you, Asahel?”
 Asahel replied, “Yes!”